As we face the ongoing impact of the coronavirus pandemic, the CIPD is collating and publishing updated resources to support your response

 Good ventilation can help reduce the risk of spreading coronavirus, so focus on improving general ventilation, preferably through fresh air or mechanical systems.
 The risk of air conditioning spreading coronavirus (COVID-19) in the workplace is extremely low as long as there is an adequate supply of fresh air and ventilation.
 Advice on the use of air conditioning systems can be found on the HSE website.

 It’s also likely that more large-scale testing for COVID-19 infection will form a key part of facilitating a safe return to the workplace for larger numbers of employees.
 This could form an extension of the current framework for the testing of essential workers and members of their household, and will mean every employer implementing a systematic approach for their workforce.
 Employers should continue to monitor the latest government guidance and be prepared to act upon any changes.
+More information on lateral flow testing under the government scheme for employers in England is available in our FAQ 'What are the considerations for employers when looking at lateral flow testing for employees?'

 Remote meeting facilities and video-conferencing should be encouraged wherever possible to minimise the need for staff to travel and/or use public transport.
 You can refer to our recommendations for developing effective virtual teams, our series of tips for making the most of remote working and the recording of our webinar session on looking after your remote teams.